IBM/AI-on-Power-Level3/docs/index.md

 # Introduction

 Welcome to the AI on Power - Level 3 course - seller enablement demonstration.
-This Level 3 course will provide hands-on enablement on how to use generative AI (gen AI) models on Power10 and will cover few use-cases to help understand the art of the possible.
+This Level 3 course provides hands-on enablement on how to use generative AI (gen AI) models on Power10 and covers several use cases to help understand the art of the possible.

 There are 4 main parts to this demonstration as you can see on the left panel:

 * Lab setup - How to provision and setup the lab environment for the hands-on demos.

-* Lab 1 – Deploy a Large Language Model (LLM) on Power10 - Deploy a LLM on Power10 and switch to a different LLM.
+* Lab 1 – Deploy a Large Language Model (LLM) on Power10 and switch between LLMs.

-* Lab 2 – Deploy Retrieval-Augmented Generation (RAG) on Power10 - RAG chatbot for domain specific question and answers.
+* Lab 2 – Deploy Retrieval-Augmented Generation (RAG) on Power10 and use it for domain specific question and answers

-* Lab 3 – Deploy code LLM Power10 - Generate python, C code and Sequential Query Language (SQL) query using natural language.
+* Lab 3 – Deploy code LLM Power10 - Generate python, C code, and Sequential Query Language (SQL) query using natural language.

 ## Generative AI and LLMs overview